 For meal prep, prepare the potatoes and cheese as described in the recipe.
 Cover and bake when you are ready.
 It is great to prep the day before.

-I like to bake this gluten free scalloped potatoes recipe half the time with the pan covered with aluminum foil.
+I like to bake this gluten-free scalloped potatoes recipe half the time in a pan covered with aluminum foil.
 It helps the potatoes cook better.

 Curdling happens if your heat is too high.
 Cook it at medium heat.